speed1313/jaxkan/README.md

 # jaxkan
-JAX implementation of Kolmogorov Arnold Networks.
+JAX implementation of Kolmogorov Arnold Networks (KANs).
+The original implementation of KANs is [here](https://github.com/KindXiaoming/pykan).

 ## How to use